LoQiseaking69/SephsBIOME/.github/README.md

 # The initial modal
-for the "GA" management and tuning *(that is, this repository, The SephsBIOME Project.)* will slowly be converted into a shared rust library... the initial neural network is located at [this repository; and a second concept architecture for isolating building and testing is at the repository following this link.](https://github.com/LoQiseaking69/SephMV)
+for the "GA" management and tuning *(that is, this repository, The SephsBIOME Project.)* will slowly be converted into a shared rust library... the initial neural network is located at this repository and a second concept architecture for isolating building and testing is at the repository following this [link.](https://github.com/LoQiseaking69/SephMV)

 ## Evolution of AI Integration 🌐🔧